Buggy Boy

 known as Speed Buggy in North America, is an off-road racing game developed by Tatsumi and released for arcades in 1985.
 The cockpit version of the arcade cabinet has a panoramic three-screen display, a feature previously employed in TX-1, but with Buggy Boy having a larger cabinet.
 An upright, single-screen cabinet was released in 1986 under the name Buggy Boy Junior.

 Gameplay

 The object of the game is to drive around one of five courses (Offroad, North, East, South or West) in the shortest time possible.
-Each course has five legs, each filled with obstacles such as boulders and brick walls.
+Each course has five legs filled with obstacles such as boulders and brick walls.
 Points are awarded for driving through gates and collecting flags.
 Offroad is a closed-circuit course that takes five laps to complete while North, South, East, and West are each a strict point A to point B style course.

-The player could also hit logs and tree stumps in order to jump the buggy over obstacles, gaining extra points while airborne.
-Extra points are also rewarded for driving the buggy on two wheels.
+The player can hit logs and tree stumps in order to jump the buggy over obstacles, gaining extra points while airborne.
+Extra points are rewarded for driving the buggy on two wheels.